uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/mkl-rng-generate.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::rng::generate function produces random numbers sequence from the given engine object and applied transformation from a given distribution object.
+oneapi::math::rng::generate function produces random numbers sequence from the given engine object and applied transformation from a given distribution object.

 .. _onemath_rng_generate_buffer: